mvysny/vaadin-on-kotlin/vok-util-vaadin10/README.md

   appropriate filters and sets them to Grid's `DataProvider`.
   'bind' them to the `FilterRow`.
 * In order for the `FilterRow` to do that, it needs an implementation of `FilterFactory` for your particular database backend.
-However, you usually use `DataLoaderFilterFactory` which produces VoK `Filter`s.
+You usually use `DataLoaderFilterFactory` which produces VoK `Filter`s.

 The filter component call flow is as follows: